z-dickson/MY400/README.md

 # MY400/500: Fundamentals of Research Design

 Welcome to the repository for **MY400/500: Fundamentals of Research Design** at the London School of Economics and Political Science (LSE).
-This course, led by **Professor Jon Jackson** from the Department of Methodology, is designed to provide students with a strong foundation in research design across quantitative, qualitative, and mixed-methods approaches.

-## Course Overview

-Research design is crucial for the production of credible evidence and robust theories.
-In this course, you will:
-- Learn how to motivate and frame empirical work.
-- Explore the importance of theory and its connection to data.
-- Analyze a broad range of research designs and their implications.
-- Develop and defend your own research proposal.

-## Repository Contents

-This repository contains the following materials:
+This repository contains seminar slides and additional readings for the course.

-- Seminar slides
-- Additional readings, where helpful
+**Note:** To access the slides, you will need to download the `.html` file and then open it in a web browser.

 ## How to Use This Repository